German and German Studies

 Overview of the Concentration

 The German studies concentration provides students the opportunity to explore the cultures of German-speaking countries from an interdisciplinary perspective.
-Students combine coursework in the German language with a selection of courses with appropriate cultural content in consultation with the program director.
-Students are encouraged to participate in study abroad programs in Germany.
-Two courses from a study abroad program may count toward the concentration.
-One course may be taken S/U.
+Students combine intermediate and advanced-level coursework in the German language with a selection of courses with appropriate cultural content, in English or German, taken across the college or during study abroad, in consultation with the program director.

 Intended Learning Outcomes for the Concentration